With Bash on Ubuntu on Windows, you can use a Windows Subsystem for Linux on Windows 10. With that, you can run many Linux commands, for example,

 I wanted to create an SSH key, which I can use with the Linux subsystem and standard Windows programs.
 In the best scenario, the key is stored only once on the hard disk.
 You can read a tutorial about installing the subsystem on howtogeek.com.

-The first problem: the default path for SSH keys on Windows is
+The default path for SSH keys on Windows is

 C:/Users/Florian/.ssh which matches the path